How to show hidden files on Mac [3 ways]

-Well, Apple has good reasons to keep certain operating system items tucked away and out of sight.
+Apple has good reasons to keep certain operating system items tucked away and out of sight.
 And the main rationale is so we, the users, can't accidentally break things.
+But sometimes, you need to find these hidden files and folders.

 In this article, we'll show you how to locate and remove certain hidden files safely.
-But first, let's start with the basics.
+But remember to proceed with caution and make sure you know what you're looking at.
+Let's dive in!

 What are Mac hidden folders?